birdsofblacksand/birdsofblacksand.github.io/draft.md

 So much of the math here is complicated by comparing the outcome of two opposed rolls.
 What if we ditch it?

 After all, we only really *need* the Player to roll - the Goblin and Ogre are just NPCs.
 As long as the odds still make sense, this would greatly simplifies our procedure.
-Is it possible for their roll alone to determine the outcome?
+Is it possible for the Player's roll alone to determine the outcome?

 In fact, this approach works pretty well with ability score modifiers.
 The GM just sets a static target to beat (Difficulty Class, or **DC**) for each opponent - a low DC for Goblin and a high DC for the Ogre.
 We could even use their opponent's STR as DC!
 This gives us [a 90% chance of beating the Goblin and a 15% chance of beating the Ogre](https://anydice.com/program/1f981).
 To me, this feels much more plausible than the opposed modifier odds, with a much simpler process to boot.

 The main flaw with this approach is the same as before - our modifier lacks granularity.
-We only see a 5% difference in odds between a STR 10 (+0) and a STR 13 (+1) character.
+We only see a 5% difference between a STR 10 (+0) and a STR 13 (+1) character.

 And as players get stronger, it also becomes impossible for the player to miss the DC: a 14 STR Player (+2) can't get less than a 3, so why bother rolling against the Goblin?
 This is actually a pretty reasonable outcome - we could leave the door open for critical failures (1-in-20, or 5%), but otherwise guarantee a victory.